Blood Work for Steroid Users

 Common Abnormalities

-• High ALT
+• Elevated ALT (alanine aminotransferase)

 As there is too much variation in regimen and dosing, it is not possible to offer specific guidance.
 As always, it is important to speak with your healthcare provider to address any concerns or abnormalities.